DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 * [RDM resources in Norway (RDMkit): Relevant ethical guidelines](https://rdmkit.elixir-europe.org/no_resources#relevant-ethical-guidelines)

-#### Does the project require ethical approval?
+### Does the project require ethical approval?
 If the project involves health research, use of human biological material, testing on animals or similar, a pre-approval is likely needed to execute the project.
 The approval case numbers should be referred to in the DMP.

 Registrations of the legal basis to process personal data are not the same as a research ethics assessment and should not be included here, but addressed in the next question.

-#### Will any data connected to a person ("personal data") be collected/processed?
+### Will any data connected to a person ("personal data") be collected/processed?
 Personal data is any information that can be linked to a physical person.
 This includes indirect identification.
 If data can identify a person directly or indirectly at any stage in the research process, the processing of personal data must be in accordance with The Personal Data Act (Norwegian: Personopplysningsloven), which incorporates the EU General Data Protection Regulation (GDPR) in Norway.

 Further information:
 * [The Norwegian Data Protection Authority (Datatilsynet) on the Personal Data Act (in Norwegian)](https://www.datatilsynet.no/regelverk-og-verktoy/lover-og-regler/om-personopplysningsloven-og-nar-den-gjelder/ "2024-07-17")
 * [Lov om behandling av personopplysninger (personopplysningsloven)](https://lovdata.no/dokument/NL/lov/2018-06-15-38/KAPITTEL_gdpr#KAPITTEL_gdpr)

-Even if data should be truly anonymous i.e. not linked to a directly or indirectly person at any stage of the research process, documenting research ethics considerations connected to data collection and participant information is worthwile.
+Even if data should be truly anonymous and therefore not considered personal data, i.e. data collected anonymously and not linked to a directly or indirectly person at any stage of the research process, it is worthwile to document research ethical considerations connected to data collection and participant information and how anonymity of the data is ensured.
+If data is anonymized during the course of the research project, it is considered processing of personal data.

-##### Institutional resources
+#### Which institutional privacy routines apply?
 Research organisations define their own privacy policies and routines that may differ from each other, it is therefore important to make yourself familiar with the applicable policies and guidelines at your institution.

-* UiB
+* University of Bergen (UiB)
 	* [Personvern i forskning ved UiB (in Norwegian)](https://www.uib.no/forskningsetikk/129857/personvern-i-forskning-ved-uib "2024-07-16")
 	* [Forskningsrutiner (in Norwegian)](https://www.uib.no/forskningsetikk/123944/forskningsrutiner "2024-07-16")
 	* [Privacy policy for the University of Bergen](https://www.uib.no/en/personaldata/130126/privacy-policy-university-bergen "2024-07-16")
-* UiO
+* University of Oslo (UiO)
 	* [Privacy routines at UiO](https://www.uio.no/english/about/regulations/privacy-declarations/ "2024-07-16")
 	* [Privacy policy at UiO](https://www.uio.no/english/about/regulations/privacy-declarations/ "2024-07-16")
-* NTNU
+* Norwegian University of Science and Technology (NTNU)
 	* [Collection of personal data for research projects at NTNU](https://i.ntnu.no/wiki/-/wiki/English/Collection+of+personal+data+for+research+projects "2024-07-16")
 	* [NTNU privacy policy](https://i.ntnu.no/wiki/-/wiki/English/NTNU+-+privacy+policy "2024-07-16")
-* UiT
+* UiT The Arctic University of Norway (UiT)
 	* [Processing of personal data in research projects](https://en.uit.no/research/ethics/art?p_document_id=754184 "2024-07-16")
 	* [Data protection/ Privacy at UiT](https://en.uit.no/om/informationsecurity#kapittel_705927 "2024-07-16")

-##### GDPR considerations
+#### GDPR considerations

 Write about:
 * Registration in other systems
 * Special category personal data
 * DPIA

-##### How will you document participant information or consent?
+#### How will you document participant information or consent?

 * Participant information and consent